jnozzi/cocoadev.com/markdown/JPEGsNSImage.md

 Apologies, I am new to Cocoa and the concept of Wiki.

-Essentially when using an General/NSImage I am not getting the quality that I need.
-Are there any resolution settings or quality options I can use to ensure that the image quality of my JPEG image is not lost when using General/NSImage?
+Essentially when using an NSImage I am not getting the quality that I need.
+Are there any resolution settings or quality options I can use to ensure that the image quality of my JPEG image is not lost when using NSImage?

 ----

-If you can require Tiger, then I would suggest creating an General/NSGraphicsContext with your General/NSBitmapImageRep and drawing directly into that.
-The problem here is that your JPEG is at a resolution that's greater than screen resolution, and General/NSImage is throwing that away when you draw into it.
-Using an General/NSGraphicsContext directly will ensure that no data is thrown away.
+If you can require Tiger, then I would suggest creating an NSGraphicsContext with your NSBitmapImageRep and drawing directly into that.
+The problem here is that your JPEG is at a resolution that's greater than screen resolution, and NSImage is throwing that away when you draw into it.
+Using an NSGraphicsContext directly will ensure that no data is thrown away.
 Note that you're recompressing the JPEG, so you'll get some quality loss no matter what you do.

 ----

 Great, thanks for the help...

-But how can I get the data from the General/NSGraphicsContext back to my output file / General/NSBitmapImageRep?
+But how can I get the data from the NSGraphicsContext back to my output file / NSBitmapImageRep?

 Much appreciated

-*If you create an General/NSGraphicsContext from your General/NSBitmapImageRep, then it will use your image rep as its backing store, so any drawing you do will go directly into it.*
+*If you create an NSGraphicsContext from your NSBitmapImageRep, then it will use your image rep as its backing store, so any drawing you do will go directly into it.*

 ----

-I thought that that might be the case, but it does not seem to be working (can you see any problems with the below code?) i.e. the General/NSData object data is the exact same as before, without the rectangle drawn over it.
+I thought that that might be the case, but it does not seem to be working (can you see any problems with the below code?) i.e. the NSData object data is the exact same as before, without the rectangle drawn over it.

-General/NSBitmapImageRep* image = General/[[NSBitmapImageRep alloc] initWithData:General/[NSData dataWithContentsOfFile:str]];
+NSBitmapImageRep* image = [[NSBitmapImageRep alloc] initWithData:[NSData dataWithContentsOfFile:str]];

-	General/NSGraphicsContext* graphics = General/[[NSGraphicsContext graphicsContextWithBitmapImageRep:image] retain];
+	NSGraphicsContext* graphics = [[NSGraphicsContext graphicsContextWithBitmapImageRep:image] retain];

-	General/[NSGraphicsContext saveGraphicsState];
+	[NSGraphicsContext saveGraphicsState];
-	General/[NSGraphicsContext setCurrentContext:graphics];
+	[NSGraphicsContext setCurrentContext:graphics];

-	General/[[NSColor blackColor] set];
+	[[NSColor blackColor] set];
-	General/[NSBezierPath fillRect:General/NSMakeRect(50,50,1000,1000)];
+	[NSBezierPath fillRect:NSMakeRect(50,50,1000,1000)];

-	General/[NSGraphicsContext restoreGraphicsState];
+	[NSGraphicsContext restoreGraphicsState];

-	General/NSDictionary *imageProps = General/[NSDictionary dictionaryWithObject:General/[NSNumber numberWithFloat:0.9] forKey:General/NSImageCompressionFactor];
+	NSDictionary *imageProps = [NSDictionary dictionaryWithObject:[NSNumber numberWithFloat:0.9] forKey:NSImageCompressionFactor];
-	General/NSData* data = [image representationUsingType:General/NSJPEGFileType properties:imageProps];
+	NSData* data = [image representationUsingType:NSJPEGFileType properties:imageProps];